irmen/prog8/examples/cx16/chunkedfile/readme.md

 Theoretical optimal chunk size is 512 bytes but actual size may be different.
 (In practice there seems to be no significant speed impact)

-MCF files are meant to be be created using a tool on PC, and only being read on the X16.
+MCF files are meant to be created using a tool on PC, and only being read on the X16.
 A Python tool is provided to create a demo MCF file.
 A proof of concept Prog8 library module and example program is provided to consume that demo MCF file on the X16.